 You can also go the natural route and use diluted white vinegar, hydrogen peroxide and water.
 Saturate the foot and let it air dry.

 With your thumb under the two front center toes and against the front pads gently press against the pads.
 This in essence, retracts the toenails allowing you to trim in front of the nails a little more precisely.
 This step of the dog grooming instructions might seem a tad awkward, but yo will get the hang of it and your dog will allow you to manipulate the toes as needed.

 If the pads are dry and cracked, apply some pad cream or Bag Balm.
 Both Bag Balm and the Davis Pad & Elbow cream work well in my experience.
-The bag balm is a tiny tube, easy to use on tiny pads or a small 1 oz container.
+The bag balm is a teeny weenie tube, easy to use on tiny pads or a small 1 oz container.
 The Elbow cream is large enough to last a long time and better if you prefer to "dip" to get the cream you need.

 Since you are down around the feet, how about the hocks next?

 When your sheltie is a companion, the dog grooming instructions are a little different than preparing for a show.
 You can usually trim a little closer for your pet and still look really good.

 With show grooming, we like to leave the coat as full as possible, nice a fluffy all around the hock (lower leg) while still looking neat.